 For travelers interested in Victorian-era Denver, mining history, and hidden stories beneath the city's modern skyline, the Palace of Mirrors adds another layer to Colorado's colorful past.

-9. Klondike Kate’s, Dawson City, AK
+9. Klondike Kate's, Dawson City, Yukon

 A Yukon Gold Rush Legend